 Ian Saginor, Federal Bureau of Investigation

-Michael Smith, Federal Bureau of Investigation (Statistics Task Group member)
+Michael Smith, Federal Bureau of Investigation (Statistics Task Group representative)

 Libby Stern, Federal Bureau of Investigation